AwalaApp/specs/rs007-pohttp.md

 In some cases, it may also be desirable for a public gateway to expose an HTTP interface so it can receive parcels from certain endpoints.
 For example, a Shell script in a legacy system could use `curl` to deliver parcels.

-As an Internet-based PDC, the only operation supported by this binding is [parcel delivery](#parcel-delivery).
+As a PDC, the only operation supported by this binding is [parcel delivery](#parcel-delivery).

 ## Parcel Delivery